Photos from the Hunt Museum Workshop April 2018

 In the Irish schooling context, this approach will have particular relevance for primary teachers engaging in exploring values, ethics, religions and beliefs, and will be responsive to the new ERB and Ethics proposed curriculum.
 In post-primary schools, it will have direct relevance to a range of subjects including the new Junior Cycle course in Philosophy and the new Leaving Certificate Subject, Politics and Society, and CSPE.
 But it will also be of interest to youth workers, people engaged in interfaith work, and people interested in engaging children and young people in philosophical enquiry.
 The aim is to explore ways of embedding this particular approach which has dialogue, imagination, philosophical enquiry and lived values at its heart, and to think of connections across the curriculum and in wider society.

-It will involve attendance in Chester Beatty Library, Dublin on Saturday Feb 3rd.
+It involved attendance in Chester Beatty Library, Dublin on Saturday Feb 3rd or The Hunt Museum in Limerick on 28th April.
 There is also an online component of three 3 hour module inputs which will involve sharing ideas, practices, engaging in exercises and tasks, and deepening an understanding of the rationale for different approaches, for example, philosophical enquiry.
 These can be completed over a 6 week period.
 They will provide lots of resources and offer a solid foundation for the creative methodologies that we will explore in the workshops.
 We will also include a module specifically for building a community of practice that shares moments of 'stuckness and perplexity', and discusses ways of building and facilitating communities of enquiry.

-We'll be exploring some of the ways in which new technologies can support learning through the online component.
-The approach we will take will build on the prior knowledge and expertise of participants, and will aim to create a forum for sharing practice and ideas, whilst also introducing methodological approaches with which some participants may not be familiar.
+We explored some of the ways in which new technologies can support learning through the online component.
+The approach built on the prior knowledge and expertise of participants, and aimed to create a forum for sharing practice and ideas, whilst also introducing methodological approaches with which some participants may not be familiar.

 We are particularly interested in building peer networks in the Irish and European contexts to enable teachers and educators to share and explore ideas and practices together.
 We hope that the workshops and online learning will support this.

-The workshops will help us to build a programme for our Summer School in Athens in 2018 and the themes and methodologies we explore collaboratively will eventually become part of our Training Manual.
+The workshops helped us to build a programme for our Summer School in Athens in 2018 and the themes and methodologies we explore collaboratively will eventually become part of our Training Manual.

-The workshop will take place in The Chester Beatty from 10.00am-4.30 p.m with a Moodle site available afterwards for self-determined study and the exchange of ideas, practices and questions.
-Places will be capped at 25.
-Given the logistical and catering requirements, and the nature of ERASMUS funding, we will ask participants to please make the commitment to attend if you sign up.
-Lunch and coffees will be provided.
+The workshop took place in both venues from 10.00am-4.30 p.m with a Moodle site available afterwards for self-determined study and the exchange of ideas, practices and questions.
+Places were capped at 25.

 The reason for holding the workshops in these museum spaces is to explore a range of ways of activating thinking and questioning in a site housing material objects that enable us to contextualise the objects and encounter them through imaginative and curious dialogue with our human stories of diverse traditions.
 We will actively engage with some of the resources and projects generated by these two innovative museums, for example the CBL's Ways of Seeing II Project, undertaken in collaboration with N. Ireland's Inclusion and Diversity Service.

-The workshop format for the day will include the following:
+The workshop format for the day included the following:

 1. A series of tasks and exercises to frame engagement with the museums' collections and to connect this with creative pedagogies;